Stripe vs PayPal: Which payment platform should you choose?

 Customer service

-We here at Memberful haven't used PayPal in years, so we don't have any recent experience with their customer service.
+We here at Memberful haven’t used PayPal in years, so we don’t have any recent experience with their customer service.
 Back when we did use PayPal, email support was slow and unreliable, and it was nearly impossible to get someone on the phone.
-At one point, we had a running joke because PayPal's phone system kept hanging up on us before we could ever talk to anyone.
+At one point, we had a running joke because PayPal’s phone system kept hanging up on us before we could ever talk to anyone.
 This went on for months.
 There are also countless horror stories of PayPal freezing funds for no reason.
+It's also important to note that PayPal's system lacks the robust in-person payments functionality that Square offers through its point-of-sale hardware.

 When I first wrote this post, PayPal was suffering from scale, age, and bureaucracy.
 Stripe was new and hustling for market share and they were working hard to differentiate with great customer service.
 The real test will be over time.
-Stripe will find it more and more challenging to provide top-notch customer service as they get larger and larger but the future still looks bright for the now very established payament processor.
+Stripe will find it more and more challenging to provide top-notch customer service as they get larger and larger but the future still looks bright for the now very established payment processor.

-Frequently Asked Questions (FAQs) for Stripe vs Paypal
+Frequently Asked Questions (FAQs) for Stripe vs PayPal

-Is Paypal safer than Stripe?
+Is PayPal safer than Stripe?

 Both Paypal and Stripe prioritize security, offering encryption and fraud detection.
 It ultimately depends on your preference and the specific needs of your business.

-Can I use both Paypal and Stripe on my website?
+Can I use both PayPal and Stripe on my website?

-Yes, many businesses use both Paypal and Stripe to offer customers more payment options.
+Yes, many businesses use both PayPal and Stripe to offer customers more payment options.

 Does Stripe offer recurring billing?